CharlesWiltgen/how-to-podcast/skype.md

 #### OS-level recorders (Mac)

 * **[Piezo](https://rogueamoeba.com/piezo/)** ($19) — Record audio from any application, or from audio inputs like microphones.
-Records from Skype and other VoIP apps, and saves the audio to distinct channels for easy editing.
+Records from Skype and other VoIP apps, and can save the audio to distinct channels for easy editing.

 #### OS-level recorders (Windows)